Stepheny755/ECE244/Lectures/Lecture_18/Lec_18.md

 ## Complex Numbers Class

-Want to design and write a C++ class that allows us to create and manipulate complex numbers
+We want to design and write a C++ class that allows us to create and manipulate complex numbers
 * Consists of *real part* and *imaginary part*
 * Example usage: